k-koech/password_locker/README.md

     - Download a file in the code section to the desired folder
     - Extract the files
     - Open the folder with vs code.
-    - Run the code in vs code
+    - Run the code in vs code or run in terminal using "python3 run.py" command
     - And you are all done
 The application has no backend.
 Just frontend.

 ## BDD
     A user should;
-    - Create a password locker account with my details, a login username and password.
+    - Create a password locker account with my details, a login username and password and use them to login.
     - store my already existing account credentials in the application.
     - create new account credentials in the application.
 F
     - have the option of putting in a password that I want to use for the new credential account.